asolo/join-workflow/README.md

 ```

 # manually testing the API
-Once the application is up.
-You can use curl commands to post, get, and delete data using the from the terminal.
+Once the application is up, you can use curl commands to POST, GET, and DELETE data from the terminal.
 Alternatively, a handy POSTMAN collection has also been included.

 ### POST a step
 ```bash